 For the operational SAR-derived wind speed products, we use the model directions from NOAA’s Global Forecast System (GFS) model on a 0.5 degree, latitude-longitude grid to initiate the retrievals.
 The wind speed retrievals are provided at 500 m resolution.
 These retrievals agree with independent wind speed estimates to better than 2 m/s.

-Current users of these data are the US National Ice Center, the Alaska Weather Service, and the Naval Oceanographic Office.
+Current users of these data include the US National Ice Center, the Alaska Weather Service, and the Naval Oceanographic Office.

 A good review of SAR operational wind speed retrieval can be found at: http://tos.org/oceanography/assets/docs/26-2_monaldo.pdf♦

 Filenames begin with satellite, data source, year, month, day, hour, minute, second, Julian seconds, center latitude, center longitude, polarization, delimited with an underscore NRCS: S1A_ESA_2016_12_07_18_18_57_0534449937_178.66E_51.85N_VV_C5_GFS05 CDF_nrcs_level2.png